summerhosts/website/docs/Hosts/gridway.io.md

 ---
 title: gridway.io
+description: paid-for host that appeared in 2024 that didn't get much attention and was owned by [Matt James](../People/Matt%20James.md)
 ---

-This was a paid-for host that eventually died (it was never alive and didn't get much attention)
+This was a paid-for host that eventually died (it never got much attention)

 # Info
 * [Website](https://gridway.io/)